imarsman/iptools/README.md

 This utility can have completion enabled by typing `COMP_INSTALL=1 iptools`.

-This utility currently does three things with IPV4.
+This utility currently does three things with ipv4.
 It splits a subnet into networks and into networks by a differing subnet size, it splits a subnet into a set of ranges for its networks, and it gives summary information for a subnet.

-For IPV6 a random IPV6 IP can be generated (or manually entered as a parameter) and described.
-Currently global unicast, link local, and unique local addresses are handled along with multicast, interface local multicast, and link local multicast.
+For ipv6 a random ipv6 IP can be generated (or manually entered as a parameter) and described.
+Currently global unicast, link local, and private addresses are handled along with multicast, interface local multicast, and link local multicast.
 The full range of address types will at tome point be supported where it makes sense.

-Especially with IPV6 addresses contain a great amount of information that relies on external software to keep track of.
+Especially with ipv6 addresses contain a great amount of information that relies on external software to keep track of.
-It is possible to produce valid IPV6 addresses but the random numbers used to generate the addresses are in no way meaningfully tied to any system that might use them even if they are "valid".
+It is possible to produce valid ipv6 addresses but the random numbers used to generate the addresses are in no way meaningfully tied to any system that might use them even if they are "valid".
 One possible exception would be Link local addresses which rely on a good random number generating algorithm for the interface ID.